hausec/PowerZure/docs/Functions/operational.rst

 **Description**

-Will create a new Service Principal in Azure and assign it to the Global Administrator/Company Administrator role in AzureAD.
+Will create a new Service Principal in Azure and assign it to the Global Administrator/Company Administrator role in Entra.
 This can then be logged into and escalated to User Administrator in Azure RBAC with Set-AzureElevatedPrivileges

 **Examples**